geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > Also, don’t just use a library or package because it’s popular, check the performance and software scalability implications.

-For instance you could use [Day.js](https://github.com/iamkun/dayjs) in place of [Moment.js](https://momentjs.com/) to do simple date manipulation.
+For instance, you could use [Day.js](https://github.com/iamkun/dayjs) in place of [Moment.js](https://momentjs.com/) to do simple date manipulation.
 If need be use the native methods to make the software more scalable.

 ### Asynchronous processing